Can we talk about how boring B2B content marketing is?

 Everything Wrong with a Typical B2B Content Strategy

-In my digital travels, I’ve found five big, gleaming errors in the typical B2B content strategy that lead visitors away from your site like a donut shop leads to diabetes.
+In my digital travels, I’ve found five big, gleaming errors in the typical B2B content marketing strategy that lead visitors away from your site like a donut shop leads to diabetes.

 Skim them or read them, but make sure you take them to heart if you’re going to write B2B content.